Bcrossx/final-project-the-flintstones/milestones.md

 Links to commits:[Type here]

 ### James
-What you did: Worked on website/algorithm. \
+What you did: Added better user experience to website and captcha service. \
 What you plan to do: Finish the model and website\
-What are you stuck on: Waiting for the captcha to be returned\
+What are you stuck on: N/A \
 Links to commits:

 ### Tammer
 What you did: Displayed CAPTCHA to user and matched user input to check if it is exactly the same as the CAPTCHA.\